kyma-project/kyma/docs/application-connector/08-03-register-manage-services.md

 The Application Registry allows you to register an API with a secured specification URL.
 The supported authentication methods are [Basic Authentication](https://tools.ietf.org/html/rfc7617) and [OAuth](https://tools.ietf.org/html/rfc6750).
 You can specify only one type of authentication for an API.

-#### Register API with a Basic Authentication-secured specification URL
+### Register an API with a Basic Authentication-secured specification URL

 To register an API with a specification URL secured with Basic Authentication, add a `specificationCredentials.basic` object to the `api` section of the service registration request body.
 You must include these fields: